westphallm1/AoMM-Cross-Mod-Sample/README.md

 For simple minions with a single behavior pattern, setting these values once in the registration `mod.Call` will usually be sufficient.
 However, for more advanced behaviors, it may be beneficial to retrieve and update these parameters dynamically.
-These values can be retrieved and updated as a dictionary via `mod.Call("GetParams", projectile)` and `mod.Call("UpdateParams", projectile, dict)`, or written to and read from an object directly via `mod.Call("GetParamsDirect", projectile, destination)` and `mod.Call("UpdateParamsDirect", projectile, source)`.
+These values can be retrieved and updated as a dictionary via `mod.Call("GetParams", versionString, projectile)` and `mod.Call("UpdateParams", versionString, projectile, dict)`, or written to and read from an object directly via `mod.Call("GetParamsDirect", versionString, projectile, destination)` and `mod.Call("UpdateParamsDirect", versionString, projectile, source)`.
 The parameter values, their types, and their effects on the minion's behavior are documented below.
 Note that most of these parameters can only be updated for minions, since the values are updated automatically for combat pets based on the player's pet level.